 - Link for Chungliang Al Huang

-- Angeles Arrien, PhD.
+Angeles Arrien, PhD.
 1940 – 2014 “cross-cultural anthropologist, award winning author, educator and consultant” and extraordinary teacher.
 In 1996/97, I spent one weekend each season studying The Four Fold Way: Walking the Paths of the Warrior, Healer, Visionary, and Teacher with Angeles.
 Since then, I also attended various weekend workshops with Angeles and participated in a week long retreat with her in Mexico.
-Her teachings are profound and still inspire me every day.
-In addition to The Four Fold Way, Angeles Arrien’s most recent book is Living in Gratitude: a Journey That Will Change Your Life.
+Her teachings are profound; they still inform and inspire me every day.
+In addition to The Four Fold Way, a couple of Angeles Arrien’s other books include The Second Half of Life and Living in Gratitude: a Journey That Will Change Your Life.
 There is no longer a website for Angeles Arrien.
-If you google her name, it will lead you to information about her long time work that focuses on indigenous wisdom.
+If you google her name, it will lead you to information about her long time work that focuses on indigenous wisdom and more.
+Or, check www.charterforcompassion.org to read a beautiful article about Angeles and her work.
+You can also connect to one of her TED Talks there.

 The U.S. Trager Association: